Frequently Asked Questions

 I’m having thoughts of suicide.
 Are you the person to talk to?

-If this is the main reason for seeking therapy, I would recommend finding another practitioner.
-I can provide you with options of professionals that I like to refer to.
+If this is the MAIN reason for seeking therapy, I would recommend finding another practitioner.
 I am committed to being honest about my capabilities.
 If conversations of suicidality arise in our sessions I am experienced in exercising a duty of care as per the Applied Suicide Intervention Skills Training and Mental Health First Aid training I received.
 I also follow the guidelines set out by the Australian Counselling Association, which is the organisation I’m accredited with.
 It is important that you’re aware that I am not a clinical psychologist.
 I am qualified to talk about a range of problems and am committed to continuously expanding my knowledge, experience and training.
 Please feel free to discuss this topic with me further.

 I can’t afford therapy, but I know I really need it right now.
 What would you suggest?